Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Predictions for Future Observations

-Figure \ref{fig:preduv} shows the column densities of several other metal ions, observable through atomic lines in the UV.
+Figure \ref{fig:preduv} shows the column densities of several other metal ions, observable in the UV.
 We select NV, OVI, NeVIII, and MgX - ions present in gas at temperatures between $\sim 2\times 10^5$ and $1.2 \times 10^6$~K. First, the NV and OVI profiles (dashed cyan and solid blue curves, respectively) are identical to those presented in Figure~\ref{fig:new_ovi}.
 As discussed in \S\ref{subsec_obsext_abs}, the OVI and NV ions are abundant mainly in the outer parts of the corona (where \tgas~is low), resulting in flat column density profiles.
 The COS-Halos NV absorption measurements give upper limits for a large fraction of the observed sightlines.
 We predict that the actual column densities are $\sim 0.5-1.0 \times 10^{13}$~\cmc, a factor of 3-10 below the existing upper limits.

-The NeVIII and MgX ions (solid black and magenta curves) probe hotter gas, at $T \sim 10^6$~K, and their ion fractions peak at smaller radii in the CGM.
+The NeVIII and MgX ions (solid black and magenta curves) probe hotter gas, at $T \sim 10^6$~K, and their ion fractions peak at smaller radii.
 Thus, their column density profiles have a two part structure, with high columns at small impact parameters, and lower values at larger (projected) distances.
 Current instrumentation limits observations of NeVIII to $0.5<z<1.0$ \citep{Meiring13,Hussain15,Burchett19}.
 To compare current observations with this work, we can assume that the halo and CGM properties of these higher redshift galaxies are not very different from the MW/COS-Halos galaxies.
 Our model then predicts that the column density in the central part of the profile, controlled by collisional ionization of NeVIII, will not change significantly with redshift.
 In the outer part of the corona, NeVIII is created by the MGRF, and for a field intensity higher by a factor of 3-5, the column density at large impact parameters may be higher by a similar factor.
-Current detections of MgX absorption are rare and are at higher redshifts than our model, $z>1.0$ \citep{QuBreg16}.
-Future work will extend our model to higher redshifts.
+Current detections of MgX absorption are rare and are at higher redshifts than our model, $z>1.0$ \citep{QB16}.